franhancock/Complexity-science-in-dFC/DEMO_COMPLEXITY_PHASE/README.md

 **BASIC LEiDA ANALYSIS**

-1 parcellate the data (parcellated data for 20 subjects in 4 runs provided) _Parcellate_
+1. Parcellate the data (parcellated data for 20 subjects in 4 runs provided) _Parcellate_

-2 compute the leading eigenvectors
+2. Compute the leading eigenvectors
 _LEiDA_data_

 3. Cluster the eigenvectors